wavemaker/docs/learn/teams/overview.md

 ---
 ---

 **Teams** are groups of organization members that reflect your organization and organize your group’s work.
 Teams are designed and intended to be administered by one or more members.
+Visit for [pricing](https://www.wavemaker.com/pricing/ "WaveMaker's Pricing")

+What benefits one get when subscribed as Team against Enterprise set-up?

+-  **Immediate availability** Team setup is available as soon as you’ve paid for it, so you can start using a service right away.
+There’s no need to install and configure hardware and no time wasted in installation time.

+-  **Cost-effectiveness** Team removes hardware expenses.
+There’s no need to buy, install, configure, and maintain servers and other components of your runtime environment.

+What benefits one get when subscribed as Team against Silo sign-up?

-On a team's page, you can
+Subscribed as a Team, you can

 ## Simplify Access Management